 Like its parent DateTimeField, the TimestampField’s options auto_now, auto_now_add, and auto_now_update will forcibly overwrite any manually-set model field attribute values when enabled and when their conditions are triggered.
 The value will be the Django ORM database function Now() rather than a datetime instance since the value will have been generated by the database server and must therefore be retrieved with a separate query.

 Naturally, when designing a system field instead of a user data field, the need to offload responsibility to the underlying database becomes greater.
 If the data is for system and metadata purposes, then it increases consistency and data integrity to delegate field value management to the system itself.

 A timestamp is well-suited to record system and database record metadata such as record insert and update times.
 Due to the database data type features, it is also ideal when storing a fixed point in time, independent of time zone.
 Although the creation of the TimestampField was largely motivated by the need for an ORM abstraction for metadata fields, it can also be used just like its parent DateTimeField as long as one understands the data type’s different advantages and limitations.

 Instead of DateTimeField’s reliance on DATETIME and similar data types, the TimestampField uses TIMESTAMP data type and other data types that do not store time zone information.
 The data type changes can be seen in the following table:

 |PostgreSQL||TIMESTAMP WITH TIMEZONE||TIMESTAMP WITHOUT TIME ZONE|

-Also note that standard DDL modifiers such as DEFAULT CURRENT TIMESTAMP and non-standard ones such as MySQL’s ON UPDATE CURRENT_TIMESTAMP are used when the corresponding options are enabled.
+Also note that standard DDL modifiers such as DEFAULT CURRENT TIMESTAMP and non-standard ones such as MySQL’s ON UPDATE CURRENT_TIMESTAMP are used when the corresponding options on a TimestampField instance are enabled.